vincefn/objcryst/README.rst

 Development
 ===========
 If you would also like to choose your own criterion and algorithm to solve the structure, then it will be even better : FOX is built on a very customizable and expandable library (ObjCryst++), which allows you to evaluate your Crystal structure following a combination of criteria from diffraction data and interatomic distances.
 Other criteria for optimization and other algorithms can easily be added.

+The main API documentation can be found at: https://vincefn.net/ObjCryst/classes.html

 Documentation
 =============